Putnam County, Tennessee

 Putnam County Judges and Court Information

-If someone's carelessness caused you or someone you loved to be injured in an accident, contact the Law Offices of John Day and let us help you recover the money you deserve.
+If someone's carelessness caused you or someone you loved to be injured in an accident, contact The Law Offices of John Day, P.C. and let us help you recover the money you deserve.
 If it is necessary for us to file a lawsuit on your behalf, Putnam County is situated in the 13th Judicial District of Tennessee, which also includes Clay, Cumberland, DeKalb, Overton, Pickett and White counties.
 The judges and chancellors who preside over civil cases in the 13th Judicial District are:

 If you have a civil case in Putnam County, it will be before one of these individuals.
 The 13th Judicial District has established Local Rules for its courts.
 These rules govern issues such as issuing subpoenas, setting a case for trial, etc. A copy of the Local Rules for Circuit Court can be found here.
 A copy of the Local Rules for Chancery Court can be found here.